amitparag/Attention-Classification/README.md

 This motion is repeated for 30 objects.

-The resulting (slip) video (from one of the experiments) from the sensor attached to the gripper is shown below
+The resulting (slip) video (from one of the experiments) from the sensor attached to the gripper is shown below.
+This is the dataset used for training.